k-box/k-box/docs/developer/supported-file-types.md

 Possible values for *Is Previewable*:

-- yes: You will get a preview of the file content inside the DMS
+- yes: You will get a preview of the file content inside the K-Box
 - partial: You will get a link to the file preview
 - no: You are not able to get a preview of the file's content